India, US to work towards new global climate financing target

 New Delhi, November 11

+Washington: The US Department of Treasury on Friday removed India — along with Italy, Mexico, Thailand and Vietnam — from its Currency Monitoring List of major trading partners that merit close attention to their currency practices and macro-economic policies.
+India had been on the list for the past two years.
+PTI

-“We also agree to work together in arriving at a new collective quantified goal from a floor of USD100 billion annually for the post 2025 period, taking into account the needs and priorities of developing countries,’’ said the Indo-US joint statement at the end of the ninth India-US Economic and Financial Partnership meeting co-chaired by visiting US Treasury Secretary Janet Yellen and Union Finance Minister Nirmala Sitharaman.
+“We also agree to work together in arriving at a new collective quantified goal from a floor of $100 billion annually for the post-2025 period, taking into account the needs and priorities of developing countries,” said the Indo-US joint statement at the end of the ninth India-US Economic and Financial Partnership meeting co-chaired by visiting US Treasury Secretary Janet Yellen and Union Finance Minister Nirmala Sitharaman.
 Given the regulatory overlaps, the meeting was also attended by US Federal Reserve Chair Jerome Powell and RBI Governor Shaktikanta Das.

 The two sides also held productive discussions on a range of subjects, including the macroeconomic outlook, supply chain resilience, climate finance, multilateral engagement, global debt vulnerabilities, anti-money laundering and combating the financing of terrorism.